lexibank/tlopo/out/vol3/chapter2.md

 This mixed classification reflects the primary POc land use division between _&ast;qutan_ 'bushland, hinterland; inland', where wild plants grow, and _&ast;quma_ 'garden, plantation', where plants are cultivated.

-Wild plants are then divided primarily by vegetation habitat: coastal strand vegetation, mangrove swamp, primary lowland rain forest, and secondary lowland rain forest and grass- land.
+Wild plants are then divided primarily by vegetation habitat: coastal strand vegetation, mangrove swamp, primary lowland rain forest, and secondary lowland rain forest and grassland.
 This has the virtue of placing plants in their environments and in relationship to one another within the environment.
 Oceanic languages have names for types of location (even though the reconstruction of POc names for them is somewhat problematic, partly because the best described Oceanic environments are rather different from one another: see [vol.2, ch.3, §1](../contributions/2-3#s-1)), and we can assume that this arrangement is at least not radically at odds with POc speakers' conceptualisations of their environment,

 Food plants are divided first into the two major categories of the POc menu: _&ast;kanaŋ_ 'starchy food, staples' and _&ast;tamaji_ 'additional ingredients to accompany starchy food'.
 The latter is included in three chapters, on green vegetables, nut and fruit trees, and the coconut palm.
 The last is treated in a separate chaplter because of the complexity of its associated terminology.
 A further chapter treats plants that are cultivated, but not primarily for food.

 The two chapters following this one, chapters 3 and 4, are by Bethwyn Evans, who treats the POc primary ethnobotanical classification and POc terms for parts of plants.
-The remain- ing chapters follow the outline just provided:
+The remaining chapters follow the outline just provided:

    5. plants of the coastal strand
    6. plants of the mangrove swamp
    7. plants of primary lowland rain forest
    8. plants of secondary lowland rain forest and grassland
    9. staple food sources
   10. green vegetables
   11. nut and fruit trees
   12. the coconut palm
   13. other cultivated plants

 The placing of plants in the first four of these chapters is at times a little arbitrary, as the same plant may occur in more than one habitat type.
 Crossreferences are provided to take account of this.